cisagov/get.gov/pages/about/about_index.md

 permalink: /about/
 layout: layouts/info-page
 sidenav: true
-excerpt: Learn about the .gov registry
+excerpt: Learn about the .gov registry, registrar, .gov data, job openings, product updates, and more.
 tags: about
 eleventyNavigation:
   key: about